renekreijveld/macOS_PHP_local_development/README.md

 If you dislike working with the command line, this tool is not for you.<br>
 But if you're comfortable in the terminal, it provides a powerful, flexible, and customizable local PHP development environment.

-Is this better or easier than tools like MAMP, Laravel Valet, or Laravel Herd?<br>
+Is this better or easier than tools like MAMP, Laravel Valet, or Laravel Herd?
+Probably not. 😄<br>
-Probably not. 😄

 But it’s open, flexible, and free – and if you're not afraid of the macOS terminal, you can modify it to suit your needs.

 ### Support the Project